DefiantLabs/probe/README.md

 - :control_knobs: **AutoCLI Advantage**: Hubl allows you to query any Cosmos SDK based blockchain that supports reflection, making it a versatile tool for diverse chains.
 - :books: **Chain-Registry Compatibility**: Hubl integrates seamlessly with the chain-registry, simplifying the process of configuring and querying multiple chains.
-- :three_button_mouse: **User-Friendly Commands**: With straightforward commands, Hubl enables easy interaction with a wide range of chains.
+- 🥰: **User-Friendly Commands**: With straightforward commands, Hubl enables easy interaction with a wide range of chains.

 ---